 I like working with difficult (especially when they are elephants in the room) and (when they are all a bit wriggly and not straight-forward), anxieties and discomfort.
 I put them in a (literally,visually,sonically) and acknowledge them through bending of the language at hand.

-Language is alive/its own thing, but it is also apply-able and the series "to be or knot to be" hopes to give some of these topics and feelings new lives,, including those forces inherent in and with language.
+Language is alive/its own thing, but it is also apply-able and the series "to be or knot to be" tries to give some of these topics and feelings new lives,, including those forces inherent in and with language.

 Some recent examples I tried to explore the pedagogical, social and poetical potentials of this enquiry have been when that scrutinised the relationship between human exceptionalism and human language and experimenting with alternative modes of social